GiovanniSalmeri/yellow-disqus/README.md

 ## Settings

-The following settings can be configured in file `system/extensions/yellow-system.ini`:
+The following setting can be configured in file `system/extensions/yellow-system.ini`:

 `DisqusShortname` = your Disqus name